-- Any goods or services supplied by non-arm's length parties must be valued at their established arm's-length equivalent market value. - Participant contribution for cost-sharing purposes. - All costs including in-kind contributions (e.g., donated space, time donated by instructors, etc.). - Funding received from partnerships and/or collaborations; and - Other funding sources, including federal and provincial government funding.
+- All costs including in-kind contributions (e.g., donated space, time donated by instructors, etc.). - Funding received from partnerships and/or collaborations; and - Other funding sources, including federal and provincial government funding.

 Applicants are not to take any action and must not incur any costs related to their project prior to entering into a TPA with the ministry and the project commencement date.
-The Government of Ontario will not reimburse any cost incurred by any applicant related to their proposed SDF project should the application not be approved, or if the selected applicant fails to enter into a TPA with the ministry for any reason.
+The Government of Ontario will not reimburse any cost incurred by any applicant related to their proposed SDF Training Stream project should the application not be approved, or if the selected applicant fails to enter into a TPA with the ministry for any reason.
+The ministry aims to have TPAs fully executed by March 2026.

-5.3 Procurement, Travel & Hospitality Requirements
+5.3 Procurement, Travel & Hospitality Requirements and Public Sector Salary Disclosure

-For Recipients that are considered Broader Public Sector organizations as designated under the Broader Public Sector Accountability Act, 2010, two directives regarding procurement practices and expenses are in effect: the Broader Public Sector

-Procurement Directive and the Broader Public Sector Expenses Directive.
+For Recipients that are considered Broader Public Sector organizations under the Broader Public Sector Accountability Act, 2010, two directives regarding procurement practices and expenses are in effect: the Broader Public Sector Procurement Directive and the Broader Public Sector Expenses Directive.

-All Recipients are also required to comply with the terms and conditions of the TPA with respect to procurement, travel and hospitality.
+All Recipients are also required to comply with the terms and conditions of the TPA with respect to procurement, travel, and hospitality.

-Some Recipients may be subjected to the Public Sector Salary Disclosure Act, 1996 which will require the disclosure of names, positions, salaries and taxable benefits of employees who were paid a salary of \$100,000 or more.
+Some public and non-profit Recipients may be subject to the Public Sector Salary Disclosure Act, 1996 which will require the disclosure of names, positions, salaries, and taxable benefits of employees who were paid a salary of \$100,000 or more.